danex11/Gw_select_from_list/README.md

 # Gw_select_from_list
-An example MVP for displaying an item selected from the list.
+An example MVP for displaying scanned QR code or an item selected from the list.
 Open Source.

 It scans and displays.